How Do You Travel With a Reactive Dog? Real Tips From Real Dog Owners

 Tips and Advice

-Yep, we all know it -- travelling with a reactive dog isn’t as simple as booking a flight and packing their favourite toy.
-If you’ve got a dog who struggles with reactivity (whether that’s barking at strangers, fear-based aggression, or a general wariness of new environments), even a quick weekend away can feel pretty overwhelming.
+If you have a dog that struggles with reactivity (whether that’s barking at strangers, fear-based aggression, or a general wariness of new environments), even a quick weekend away can feel pretty overwhelming.

-But the good news is that it is possible.
-You just need the right plan, the right support, and a whole lot of patience.
+The good news is that it is possible.
+While it may be a daunting event, you really just need the right plan, the right support, and a bit of patience (maybe mixed with a beta blocker).

 Photograph by Laura Roberts